 For an urban project, the outdoor spaces can be in an enclosed courtyard that keep out the fumes from traffic and neighbors, while fresh air comes in from above.

 Enclosed courtyard at Ecology House in California.

 There should preferably be a room to store somewhat-tolerable items, such as perhaps books, clothes and whatever tends to accumulate.
 Individually those items may be tolerable, but a stack of them may not be.

 It could also be a place the tenant may place a computer and printer, without contaminating the rest of the apartment.

-Such a room should have operable windows and an airtight door into the rest of the apartment.
+Such a room should have operable windows and a door into the rest of the apartment.

 People with environmental illness tend to drive older vehicles, as their interiors will be more tolerable or the vehicles may have less bothersome electronics.
 Older vehicles may leak oil and pollute more than newer models.

-Then there are delivery vehicles, which usually sit with their engines idling.
+Then there are delivery vehicles, which may sit with their engines idling.

 This author’s experience is that a minimum distance of 20 ft (7 m) works well with one or two vehicles in the downwind direction.
 People seem to accept that fine.